Kubernetes on AWS Resources

 1. The kiam-server role ARN is provided as an argument to the Kiam server container.
 Make sure you update the <KIAM_SERVER_ROLE_ARN> field in the manifest above to the ARN of the role you created.

 2. The ClusterRole and ClusterRoleBinding created for a Kiam server grant it the minimal permissions required to operate effectively.
-Please consider thoroughly before changing them.
+Please consider them thoroughly before changing them.

 Kiam Agent

-The manifest provided below will deploy the following Kiam Agent DaemonSet which will run on Kubernetes worker nodes only:
+The manifest provided below will deploy the following Kiam Agent DaemonSet, which will run on Kubernetes worker nodes only:

 apiVersion: extensions/v1beta1